openactive/test-interface/header.md

 #### `DELETE /test-interface/datasets/:testDatasetIdentifier`

-This endpoint deletes all opportunities within a given `testDatasetIdentifier`.
+This endpoint deletes all opportunities within a given `testDatasetIdentifier`, and also deletes any `Order`s and `OrderItem`s associated with them.

 The endpoint is called just once before each test run, when the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/) is run in "Controlled" test mode.